fivedogit/words-for-chrome/README.md

 Together we can fix it.

-Words DOES NOT TRACK and is open source for verification. github.com/fivedogit/words-backend github.com/fivedogit/words-for-chrome
+WORDS DOES NOT TRACK and is open source for verification. github.com/fivedogit/words-backend github.com/fivedogit/words-for-chrome
 More info: